HACKERALERT/Picocrypt/src/archive/README.md

-This directory stores old versions of Picocrypt for archival reasons.
+This directory contains old versions of Picocrypt for archival purposes.
 Don't use anything in here.